jrodewig/wanderahead.github.io/_posts/2025-04-06-floridas-tiny-art-island-welcome-to-matlacha.md

 admiring a glorious Gulf Coast sunset.

 Leoma Lovegrove, a Matlacha artist who owns a gallery on the island, sums it up
-best: “When I cross over the Matlacha Island bridge, I fall in love with my little fishing village all over again.
-It’s home, the place that always inspires me to pick up my paintbrush.”
+best: "When I cross over the Matlacha Island bridge, I fall in love with my little fishing village all over again.
+It's home, the place that always inspires me to pick up my paintbrush."

-Here are the Matlacha experiences you can’t miss.
+Here are the Matlacha experiences you can't miss.

 <img
   src="/assets/img/2025-04-09-floridas-tiny-art-island-welcome-to-matlacha/leoma-lovegrove-art-gallery-and-gardens-matlacha-fl-665.webp"